bonitasoft/bonita-labs-doc/md/monitoring.md

-# Monitor cases
+# Operations Management

-The Operations Management Living Application contains pages that allow Operations Managers to monitor cases with more information that they could normally get by looking at cases execution.
+The Operations Management Living Application contains pages that allow Operations Managers to monitor cases with more information than they could normally get by looking at cases execution.

 ## Monitoring page

 The view is filtered by process and optionally process version.
-The artificial intelligence algorithm applies to each case a prediction of how its likelihood to finish within the target duration.
+The artificial intelligence algorithm applies a prediction to each case: its likelihood to finish within the target duration, given two parameters: its execution flow so far and the time remaining before the target duration.

-Based on this information, the page shows a pie chart with the proportion of cases Late, Predicted late and On time.
+Based on this information, the page shows a pie chart with the proportion of cases *Late* (already behind the deadline), *Predicted late* (likelihood is below 50%), and *On time* (likelihood is 50% or above).

+It also contains a tabbed list of cases that identifies each case by its ID as well as the name of the initiator.
+For each case *On time* and *Predicted late*, the likelihood to finish on time and the remaining time are also displayed.
+For *Late* cases, the amount of time the case has been late as well as the initial due date are displayed.

+A click on a particular case displays its overview: current business data values as well as a timeline that shows all human tasks already done as well as the current task and its assignee.

-This helps Operations Managers to make the best short-term decision to put operations on track if needed.
+This helps Operations Managers make the best short-term decision to put operations back on track if needed, and organize the team's activity.

-It also contains a list of cases that displays the chances for each case to reach the target duration, according to its execution so far and the time remaining before the target duration.
-This remaining time is also displayed for each case.

-You can click on a particular case to display its overview.